stephanosterburg/stephanosterburg.github.io/_posts/2019-04-07-text_classification_part_3.md

             decrement = True
 ```

 The dataset is not huge but is also larger than we’d like to manage on a laptop, especially if we value interactivity.
-In any case, let's have a look at the first 100 rows to see what we have and determine what features we can drop and others we need to keep.
+In any case, let's have a look at the first 100 rows to see what we have and determine what features we can drop and others we want to keep.

 {% capture images %}
     /images/BigDataTable.png